lisakikuch/webdev_assignment2/README.md

 To make the photos visually appealing and match the theme of this website,
 - Chose simple but luxurious photos of lipsticks and models.
-- Chose monotonous colors, such as black, grey, and white, to make the images and video stand out.
+- Chose monotonous colors, such as black, grey, and white, for texts and other elements to make the images and video stand out.

 To ensure the design consistency,
 - Used Bootstrap to ensure that all contents except the nav bar and footer are aligned at the same level.